Field Trips at the Junior Center of Art and Science

 - Tour group capacity up to 32 students.

-- Chaperones required (one per ten students recommended.
+- Chaperones required (one per ten students recommended).

-- Cost is $5 per student with a $100 minimum.
+- Cost is $135 per group with 32 students max.

-- Tours are available: Wednesday through Friday at 9:30am.
+- Tours are available: Tuesday through Friday at 10:30am.

 - Students may bring a lunch to enjoy on our deck after the tour.
 We ask students and chaperones to clean up after enjoying lunch!

 WORKSHOPS AT YOUR SCHOOL

 Bring JCAS to your school by scheduling a workshop for your class.
 Each workshop is hands-on and inquiry-led and

 lasts approximately 75-minutes.
 Workshops are presented by experienced instructors who are professional in their

 field and our curriculum is aligned with Next Generation Science Standards and CA content standards in the